openube/wifisignal/README.md

 wifisignal
 ==========

-A nifty script to email you when the wifi signal of a specified device gets out of a certain distance
+A nifty script to email you when the wifi signal of a specified device gets out of a certain range

 Script is currently setup to measure connectivity to a bluetooth device.